-- (a) A Director must retire from office at the conclusion of their second 12 month period in office. - (b) Subject to clause 17.7(c), a retiring Director will be eligible for re-appointment. - (c) A Director will be ineligible for reappointment after serving three consecutive terms in office, excluding any period in office as: - (i) President or Vice President; or - (ii) as a Director appointed to fill a casual vacancy.
+- (a) Subject to clause 17.7(d), a Director must retire from office at the conclusion of their second 12 month period in office. - (b) Subject to clause 17.7(c), a retiring Director will be eligible for re-appointment. - (c) A Director will be ineligible for reappointment after serving three consecutive terms in office, excluding any period in office as: - (i) President or Vice President; or - (ii) as a Director appointed to fill a casual vacancy. - (d) Independent directors will appointed for an initial period of 12 months and may be re-appointed for five further periods of up to 12 months each.